samus-io/tablab-steps/steps/8MiJYiRdnuGQsWq2f0CS3gSnQSDtjWZbmlw/en/README.md

 * `CORS (Cross-Origin Resource Sharing)` is a browser-enforced security feature that controls how web applications interact with resources from different origins.
 * It allows safe cross-origin communication while protecting users and servers from unauthorized or malicious access.
 * Misconfigured CORS policies can expose sensitive data, open doors to cross-site attacks, and undermine the integrity of authentication and authorization mechanisms.
+* Therefore, it is important to configure CORS only when it is necessary for the operation of the web application.
 * Properly securing CORS is critical in preventing issues such as data leakage, unauthorized access, or privilege escalation.
+* Note that implementing the CORS policy correctly is not a replacement for server-side protection.
+Even if it is set correctly, the server must implement other security protections, such as authentication and preventing the leakage of sensitive data.

 ## Avoid using wildcards